gedonizr6/noop/methods-psy.md

 - "fork"
   - form the circumstanes in such a way that victim believe he has only one possible way
   - often the victim feels like that was he who choose this way
+- playing background sounds
+ - e.g. often music
+ - e.g. ambient
+ - e.g. often heavy and melancholic inducing low spirit
+ - e.g. often overdubed on some background sound with detectable source
+ - e.g. often or everytime induce nervous tension/strain
+ - e.g. often or everytime accompanies hostile behaviour of the Group
+- somehow gained access to the victim memory
+ - w/o the victim's aware
+ - even from child-age which no one know or rembember